Under Influence Controlled Substance

 Confront your drug charge with a trusted legal advocate by your side.
 Call our Walnut Creek drug crime attorney at (925) 208-4801 today.

-An under the influence of controlled substance charge is a misdemeanor under California's Health and Safety Code 11550 HS.
-A conviction can provide a number of different penalties depending on the circumstances of the arrest and the accused.
+Under California's Health and Safety Code 11550 HS, being under the influence of controlled substance charge is a misdemeanor charge.
+A conviction can provide a number of different penalties including fines and probation depending on the circumstances of the arrest and the accused.

 Typical penalties in these cases include: